GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 docker run gcr.io/kpt-functions-demo/my-func:dev --help
 ```

-Docker images are often held in a docker registry.
-To push the image to your registry of choice:
+To push the image to your container registry of choice:

 ```sh
 npm run kpt:docker-push